Ethiopia at the 2024 Summer Olympics

-Ethiopia is scheduled to compete at the 2024 Summer Olympics in Paris from 26 July to 11 August 2024.
+Ethiopia competed at the 2024 Summer Olympics in Paris from 26 July to 11 August 2024.
 Since the nation's official debut in 1956, Ethiopian athletes have appeared in every edition of the Summer Olympic Games, except for three occasions: Montreal 1976 as part of the Congolese-led boycott, Los Angeles 1984 as part of the Soviet boycott, and Seoul 1988 as part of its allegiance in solidarity with North Korea.